-Then it was time to take her back to California so she could live at my brother’s house.
+Then it was time to take her back to the west coast where we could better care for her.
 We wanted to give mom a vacation (she hadn’t had one in years), so we offered to take her on a month-long trip across the country in the RV.

 We had to sell or give away a lot of our stuff to make room for her.
 We won’t ever get that stuff back, and that’s fine.
 We didn’t need it anymore.
 And even if we did, you can’t calculate the cost against what it was worth to give mom the vacation of a lifetime.

-But having that flexibility to help her once a week or so has been key, considering we don’t live in the area any longer.
+After returning to California, we hovered around for several months so we could be there to help mom.
+Having that flexibility to help her once a week or so was key, considering we didn’t live in the area any longer.
 If I had a home somewhere else, mom would probably have to be shuffled between my place and my brother’s, which would not be good for her well-being.
 People with memory problems need stability and routine.

 Related post: Reversing Minimalism